donnemartin/system-design-primer/solutions/system_design/pastebin/README.md

  - What are the alternatives and **Trade-Offs** for each?

 We'll introduce some components to complete the design and to address scalability issues.
 Internal load balancers are not shown to reduce clutter.

+## Step 4 Wrap up

+To summarize, we've designed a text snippet sharer system that meets the core requirements.
+We've discussed the high-level design, identified potential bottlenecks, and proposed solutions to address scalability issues.
+Now it is time to align again with the interviewer expectations.
+See if she has any feedback or questions, suggest next steps, improvements, error handling, and monitoring if appropriate.

 *To avoid repeating discussions*, refer to the following [system design topics](https://github.com/ido777/system-design-primer-update.git#index-of-system-design-topics) for main talking points, tradeoffs, and alternatives: